 Trained breastfeeding professionals can offer you specialised guidance and advice, so research where your local breastfeeding counsellors and lactation consultants are in your area.
 While they are trained professionals, it’s a good idea to contact a few to get a feel for their training background and breastfeeding philosophies, and to make sure you feel comfortable asking your questions.

 There are some wonderfully supportive Facebook groups around that can also offer you guidance, advice and great stories of breastfeeding triumphs that have come out of early feeding challenges, which can be very encouraging to hear about.
-You could also become a member of a support organisation such as the Australian Breastfeeding Association or La Leche League, both of which offer local support groups.
+You could also become a member of a support organisation such as the Australian Breastfeeding Association which offer local support groups.

 You don’t need a big group of people in your breastfeeding support team – just a select few who you know you can rely on for the right encouragement when you need it.
 That way you will always have someone to turn to when you’re feeling frustrated during your breastfeeding journey and not sure what to do next.